mkutz/screenplay-workshop-parabank/README.md

 In this course we will work with an existing test suite written in Java using the Page Object pattern.

-In order to follow, you will need a Java Development Kit of version 11 or higher, an IDE like IntelliJ IDEA, and the code that you can find on the GitHub URL below this video.
+In order to follow my steps, you will need three things on your computer:
+- a Java Development Kit of version 11 or higher,
+- an IDE like IntelliJ IDEA, which is the one I'll use throughout the course,
+- and the code that you can find on the GitHub URL below this video.

-First, we will analyse what the shortcomings of Page Objects followed by a brief introduction of the basic principles of Screenplay.
+First, we will analyse what the shortcomings of Page Objects are, followed by a brief introduction of the basic principles of Screenplay.

-After that we will one-by-one introduce the concepts of the Screenplay design pattern and recreate the tests using them.
+After that we will one-by-one introduce the concepts of the Screenplay design pattern and recreate the tests using them

-Finally, I will give you a brief overview on the Serenity framework, which uses screenplay as its main pattern and combines it with powerful reporting.
+- Staring with Actors and Abilities,
+- followed by performing Tasks
+- and answering Questions.
+- After these we'll explore Facts, which are an extension to the original/pure Screenplay.
+- In the last part, we'll compare the original Page Objects implementation with the Screenplay one and see the advantages or disadvantages of the two approaches.

 So, at the end of the course you will have clear understanding about
 - What is the screenplay pattern is